 We are recording the number of care experienced young people we are visiting as part of their application to the re-opened ILF.
+We are developing our portal to capture the number of applications on behalf of care experienced young people for the re-opened ILF Fund.
+We will monitor these numbers to assess further engagement and potential improvements.

-ILF Scotland are a listed authority for UNCRC (Incorporation) (Scotland) Act 2024 and will ensure that ongoing improvement as part of implementation of this project are included within our Corporate Parenting Plan.
+Note: ILF Scotland is a listed authority for UNCRC (Incorporation) (Scotland) Act 2024 and will ensure that we include ongoing improvement as part of implementation of this project in our Corporate Parenting Plan.